hazelcast/hazelcast-csharp-client/doc/dev/doc/serialization.md

 5. If the above check fails, then Hazelcast looks for a user-specified Custom Serializer, i.e., an implementation of `IByteArraySerializer<T>` or `IStreamSerializer<T>`.
 Custom serializer is searched using the input object’s class and its parent class up to `Object`.
 If parent class search fails, all interfaces implemented by the class are also checked.
 6. If the above check fails, then Hazelcast checks if it is Serializable ( `Type.IsSerializable` ) and a Global Serializer is not registered with CLR serialization Override feature.
 7. If the above check fails, Hazelcast will use the registered Global Serializer if one exists.

+Note that, at the moment, there is no built-in automatic support for `IEnumerable<T>` or `T[]` beyond the default types documented above.

 ## IdentifiedDataSerializable Serialization